kit-clj/kit/README.md

 ## Goal

 The goal of `wake` is to provide a template for a robust, scalable Clojure web application.
-It hides common plumbing that is standard across projects via its modules system, while exposing code that tends to be customized in the leiningen template.
+It hides common plumbing that is standard across projects via its modules system, while exposing code that tends to be customized in the clj-new template.

 Thanks to `integrant`, and `aero`, the modules are simple skeletons with the bulk of the customization being done in the system configuration EDN file.

 ## Quick Start

-`lein new wake myproject`
+`clojure -X:new :template wake :name yourname/app`

 ### Profiles